sapegin/washingcode-book/manuscript/Naming_is_hard.md

 expect(c1.textContent).toEqual('Hello world')
 -->

-Here, we want to avoid unnecessary component rerenders when the `code` hasn’t chanaged.
+Here, we want to avoid unnecessary component rerenders when the `code` hasn’t changed.
 The `next` prefix makes it clear that this value is going to be applied to the component after the `shouldComponentUpdate` call.

 Both of these conventions are widely used by React developers.

 #### Beware of incorrect names

 _Incorrect_ names are worse than magic numbers (read about them in the [Constants](#constants) chapter).
-With magic numbers we can make a correct guess but with incorrect names we have no chance to understand the code.
+With magic numbers, we can make a correct guess but with incorrect names, we have no chance to understand the code.

 Consider this example: